SaidTorres3/cart-calculator/README.md

 - Optional **Budget** module to track your current budget from different sources.
 - Also an optional **LLM Chat** screen for talking to the model (needs to be enabled with the `EXPO_PUBLIC_LLM_CHAT_ENABLED` environment variable; not recommended).
 - Prompt for a Gemini API key on first launch and set or remove it from the settings screen.
-- Works on Android, iOS and the web through Expo.
+- Works on Android, iOS, and the web through Expo, with WearOS support for smartwatches.

 ## Setup